KomodoPlatform/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 Use `ac_pubkey` to send the founder's reward to a normal address.

 Use `ac_script` to send the founder's reward to a multisig address.
+(FIXME ac_founders=1 can be used to stay compatible with most stratum implementations, any other value requires joker's disable-cb stratum)

 ## ac_pubkey